Santtamk/servicenow/README.md

 the site is live on : https://usermanagement1234.netlify.app/

+Title
+User Management Dashboard

+Description
+This is a simple web application developed with React where users can view, add, edit, and delete user details from a mock backend API provided by JSONPlaceholder.

+Technologies Used
+React
+BootStrap CSS (for styling)
+Javascript

+Challenges and Improvements
+While working on my project, I encountered some challenges related to user edits and saving using state.
+To enhance the user experience, I’m planning to add pagination for better navigation and provide additional options during form submission when adding new users.
+Let’s make it even more user-friendly! 🚀

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).